carlssonnp/test-another-remote-/simulations/domain_knowledge/database_tables/readme.md

 ## SQL Exercises

-Answer the below using your SQL skills:
+Answer the below using your SQL skills (exercises by Rob Adler, BI):

 1) In what state have we issued the most principal?
 The greatest number of loans?